owncloud-archive/documentation/admin_manual/installation/system_requirements.rst

 Memory
 ------

-Memory requirements for running an ownCloud server are greatly variable, depending on the numbers of users and files, and volume of server activity. ownCloud needs a minimum of 128MB RAM, and we recommend a minimum of 512MB.
+Memory requirements for running an ownCloud server are greatly variable, depending on the numbers of users and files, and volume of server activity. ownCloud officially requires a minimum of 128MB RAM.
+But, we recommend a minimum of 512MB.

 Recommended Setup for Running ownCloud
 --------------------------------------

-For best performance, stability, support, and full functionality we recommend:
+For *best performance*, *stability*, *support*, and *full functionality* we officially recommend and support:

 ================= =============================================================
 Platform          Options
 ================= =============================================================
 Operating System  Ubuntu 16.04
-Database          MySQL or MariaDB 5.5+ with InnoDB storage engine
+Database          MySQL or MariaDB 5.5+
-                  (MyISAM is not supported, see: ref:`db-storage-engine-label`) Web server        Apache 2.4 with mod_php
+Web server        Apache 2.4 with mod_php
 PHP Runtime       PHP (5.6+ or 7.0+)
 ================= =============================================================